Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Abstract

 \section{Abstract}

 In 1948, Shannon used a probabilistic argument to show the existence of codes achieving a maximal rate defined by the channel capacity.
-In 1954, Muller and Reed introduced a simple deterministic code construction, based on polynomial evaluations, conjectured shortly after to achieve capacity.
-The conjecture led to decades of activity involving various areas of mathematics and the recent settlement by \cite{Abbe23} using flower set boosting.
-In this paper, we provide an alternative proof of the weak form of the capacity result, i.e., that RM codes have a vanishing local error at any rate below capacity.
-Our proof relies on the recent Polynomial Freiman-Ruzsa conjecture's proof \cite{gowers2023conjecturemarton} and an entropy extraction approach similar to \cite{AY18}.
-Further, a new additive combinatorics conjecture is put forward which would imply the stronger result with vanishing global error.
-We expect the latter conjecture to be more directly relevant to coding applications.
+In 1954, Muller and Reed introduced a simple deterministic code construction based on polynomial evaluations, which was conjectured and eventually proven to achieve capacity.
+Meanwhile, polarization theory emerged as an analytic framework to prove capacity results for a variation of RM codes -- the polar codes.
+Polarization theory further gave a powerful framework for various other code constructions, but it remained unfulfilled for RM codes.
+In this paper, we settle the establishment of a polarization theory for RM codes, which implies in particular that RM codes have a vanishing local error below capacity.
+Our proof puts forward a striking connection with the recent proof of the Polynomial Freiman-Ruzsa conjecture \cite{gowers2023conjecturemarton} and an entropy extraction approach related to \cite{AY18}.
+It further puts forward a {\it small orbit localization lemma} of potential broader applicability in combinatorial number theory.
+Finally, a new additive combinatorics conjecture is put forward, with potentially broader applications to coding theory.